mekahay/project_1/ReadMe.md

 // // function for cards flipping back (set interval 1500)
 // //
 // // if all cards flipped clock stops game over modal of pts appears
+// // ALL Instructors couldn't have done it without you!
+// // CJ & Tyler K...emotional support
+// // Shout out to squad 1!!!